Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-Up to this point, the DVCS analysis with the COMPASS 2016 dataset has been performed.
-The already released preliminary result from this new data shows a noticeably higher $B$ relative to the one extracted from the 2012 data.
-While investigations and cross-checks are still underway, the GPD working group of the COMPASS is more confident in the new results due to the better beam quality of the data and the more advanced analysis techniques employed.
-With the incorporation of the full 2016, and 2017 datasets, COMPASS expects to provide $\sqrt{\langle r_{\perp}^2 \rangle}$ values measured at three different $\langle x_B\rangle$ values covered by the COMPASS in the final result.
-In addition to $\mathcal{S}_{CS,U}$, COMPASS will perform beam charge-spin asymmetry measurements using the full 2016 and 2017 datasets.
+The DVCS analysis with the COMPASS 2016 dataset has been performed.
+The already released preliminary result from these new data shows a noticeably higher $B$ relative to the one extracted from the 2012 data.
+While investigations and cross-checks are still underway, the GPD working group of COMPASS is more confident in the new results due to the better beam quality and the more advanced analysis techniques employed.
+With the incorporation of the full 2016, and 2017 datasets, COMPASS expects to provide $\sqrt{\langle r_{\perp}^2 \rangle}$ values measured at three different $\langle x_B\rangle$ values.
+In addition, COMPASS will perform beam charge-spin asymmetry measurements using the full 2016 and 2017 datasets.
 With the full statistics of the data, it is expected that the corresponding uncertainties of the measured asymmetries can be reasonably controlled for the extraction of Re$\mathcal{H}$.